justinrummel/jr.com-mm/_posts/2011-06-29-smime-email-certificates-in-depth.md

 ---END CERTIFICATE---
 {% endhighlight %}

 We can now see that the entity who issued my certificate (The "third-party") is "COMODO CA Limited".
 My certification is valid until Jun 16 23:59:59 2012.
-This is a little easier to comprehend, and it also lets us know that this is a certificate specific for the email address.
+This is a little easier to comprehend, and it also let us know that this is a certificate specific for the email address.

 Private Keys
 ---